Periodically refreshed quantum thermal machines: Zeno-like and anti-Zeno-like effects

-where $\mathfrak{g}_{max}$ is the eigenvalue of $\mathbf{G}_S(\tau)$ with the largest absolute value.
+where $\mathfrak{g}_{max}$ is the largest magnitude eigenvalue of $\mathbf{G}_S(\tau)$.
 The NESS of PReB is effectively reached when $n\tau \gg r^{-1}$.
 Since $\mathbf{G}_S(\tau)$ is independent of the temperatures and chemical potentials of the baths, this rate of approach to the NESS is also independent of those parameters.
 In Fig.~\ref{fig:machine_condition_and_t_NESS}(b) we plot the rate $r$ as a function of $\tau$ for various values of $\lambda$.
 For $\tau < g^{-1}$, for decreasing $\tau$ we see a monotonic decrease in $r$.
 Thus, the dynamics slows down with an increase in the rate of refreshing of the baths.
 This is the Zeno-like regime.
 Comparing with Fig.~\ref{fig:heat_engine} (Fig.~\ref{fig:refrigerator}), we see that in the Zeno-like regime, the efficiency (coefficient of performance) saturates, while the power (cooling rate) goes to zero with a decrease in $\tau$.
-On the other hand, for $\tau> g^{-1}$, we find a non-monotonic dependence of $r$ on $\tau$.
+For $\tau> g^{-1}$, we find a non-monotonic dependence of $r$ on $\tau$.
 In fact for $\tau \gg g^{-1}$, we find that, although there is non-monotonicity, there is an overall decay.
-Thus, in this regime, increasing the rate of refreshing of the baths, i.e, a decrease in $\tau$, can speed up the dynamics, as evidenced by an increase in rate of approach to the NESS.
+Thus, in this regime, increasing the rate of refreshing of the baths can speed up the dynamics, as evidenced by an increase in rate of approach to the NESS with decrease in $\tau$.
 This is exactly akin to the anti-Zeno effect~\cite{Kofman_2000,Kofman_2001,Kofman_2004,Erez_2008,Alvarez_2010,Rao_2011, Mukherjee_2020,Das_2020}.
 It is in this regime that power and heat currents (and hence the entropy production rate) show a simultaneous increase in magnitude for a decrease in $\tau$.
 The crossover into the Zeno-like regime occurs at $\tau \sim g^{-1}$ and it is at the same order of $\tau$ that the magnitude of all these quantities are maximized.
 Thus, their simultaneous increase can be linked with a speed-up of the dynamics due to the anti-Zeno-like effect.
+Anti-zeno advantage in QTMs have been reported previously in completely different settings \cite{Mukherjee_2020,Das_2020}.
 While the rich variation of $r$ with $\tau$ is interesting, we defer a detailed study of this behavior to future work.
 Instead, next we look at the cost of increasing efficiency and power simultaneously.